vidyagames998/vidyagames998.github.io/dw1/index.md

 If you want to fix happiness to extend life, go south of kunemon's bed, exit and enter a bunch until you get a happyshroom.
 It will take 3 happy shrooms.

 Later on you can also RNG manipulate for chain melons https://www.youtube.com/watch?v=vt1j8shnMEA You only need two and it also adds 20 hrs to your digimons life.
+Thanks to the item finder referenced above we know these normally only have a 1% spawn rate and can only occur on a single screen.

 You can also increase life by converting Giant Meat to Black Trout to Digiseabass, giving 2 hours per Digiseabass consumed. https://www.youtube.com/watch?v=zatwXnL_XAw This will take a while.